Dr Vadim Sumbayev

 - +44 (0)1634 20 2946

-I obtained my PhD degree in Biochemistry in 1999 in Palladin Institute of Biochemistry NAS of UKraine.
-Then worked as assistant/associate professor at the Department of Biochemistry, Mechnikoff Odessa National University.
-In 2001 I obtained a highly competitive Humboldt Research Fellowship and moved to Germany (University of Kaiserslautern).
-Upon completion of my fellowship I spent three years in Aarhus (Denmark) working as assistant professor at the Interdisciplinary Nanoscience Centre, University of Aarhus.
-In December 2006 I joined Medway School of Pharmacy as a lecturer in Biochemistry.back to top
+Dr Vadim Sumbayev obtained his PhD degree in Biochemistry in 1999 at Palladin Institute of Biochemistry NAS, Ukraine.
+He then joined the Department of Biochemistry, Mechnikoff Odessa National University as an Assistant/Associate Professor.
+In 2001, Vadim obtained a highly competitive Humboldt Research Fellowship at the University of Kaiserslautern, Germany.
+Upon completion of his fellowship he spent three years in Aarhu working as an Assistant Professor at the Interdisciplinary Nanoscience Centre, University of Aarhus.
+In 2006, Vadim joined Medway School of Pharmacy as a lecturer in Biochemistry and is currently serving as a Member of the NANOVAC consortium.back to top

-Current work of my research group is focused on the mechanisms of adaptation of human hematopoietic cells of myeloid lineage to different types of stress associated with low oxygen availability.
+Vadim research group is focused on the mechanisms of adaptation of human hematopoietic cells of myeloid lineage to different types of stress associated with low oxygen availability.
 This includes Toll-like receptor dependent inflammatory reactions, pro-allergic responses and progression of acute myeloid leukaemia.
-We investigate the role of hypoxia-inducible factor 1 transcription complex (HIF-1) and associated pathways in adaptation of human myeloid hematopoietc cells to stress taking place during the processes mentioned above.
+The group investigate the role of hypoxia-inducible factor 1 transcription complex (HIF-1) and associated pathways in adaptation of human myeloid hematopoietc cells to stress taking place during the processes mentioned above.
 This includes studies of differential biochemical mechanisms of activation and functional role of HIF-1 in innate immune responses (Figure 1) and pathophysiological reactions of myeloid hematopoietic cells (Figure 2).

 Figure 1.
 Biochemical mechanisms of HIF-1 activation during TLR signaling.
 Mechanisms leading to the accumulation and activation of HIF-1a protein during ligand-induced TLR7/8-mediated inflammatory process are presented (Nicholas, S. A. and Sumbayev, V. V. (2009) Cell Res.
 19: 973-983; Sumbayev, V. V., Nicholas, S.A.
 (2010) Arch Immunol Ther Exp.
 58:287-94 - Invited review).